Basket strainer vs Y-strainer

 As with most pipeline ancillary equipment, the question of which is better will ultimately depend on your application type and its characteristics.
 For example, any pipeline system with flow rates over 150 GPM would stand to benefit from basket strainers due to pressure drop considerations.

 If your process media is easily contaminated, you may also be better off with a basket strainer as these will last longer between cleanings due to their capacity for holding more dirt before they require servicing.
 On the flip side, if your process media is environmentally safe, meaning your application will only need cleaning infrequently, a Y-strainer may be less expensive.

 For applications that operate continuously and are unable to be shut down, duplex basket strainers are the only viable option.
 Installations will also play a factor as basket strainers can only be installed horizontally.
 Unlike Y-strainers which can be installed in both directions.
 Open area ratios will also be a consideration as basket strainers have significantly higher ratings than Y-strainers, making them well suited for applications with continuous particle loads.

 To conclude, the higher open ratio areas and improved holding capacities of basket strainers make them the go-to choice for most liquid filtration applications with batch processes or those that require occasional interruptions to the flow. .
 Y-strainers, on the other hand, are better equipped for inert gases or liquid applications requiring very low particle loading.

 Buy inline filter strainers

-BM Engineering Supplies is a leading Scottish distributor of Y-strainers as well as both simplex and duplex inline filter strainers in cast iron, carbon steel and stainless steel..
+BM Engineering Supplies is the leading Scottish distributor of both simplex and duplex inline filter strainers, including cast iron basket strainers and stainless steel Y-strainers.

-To purchase inline filter strainers, contact BM Engineering Supplies today on <ahref=”tel:0141 762 0657″>0141 762 0657, email email@example.com or complete our contact form and a member of our sales team will get back to you.
+To purchase inline filter strainers, contact BM Engineering Supplies today on 0141 762 0657, email email@example.com or complete our contact form and a member of our sales team will get back to you.